Skip to content

 DEFINITION: A traditional dual degree program involves a student working toward two different degrees simultaneously, with some integrated coursework.
 A complementary degree allows students to apply a certain number of credits from another degree program toward their additional degree

-Note: For more information on the complementary/dual degree programs at the Cornell Public Institute for Public Affairs see below.
+Note: For more information on the complementary/dual degree programs at Cornell Jeb E. Brooks School of Public Policy see below.

 A complementary/dual degree is a great option for driven, high-achieving students who want to increase their skills in multiple areas of study and expand their professional network.